Home » Dessert » Raspberry Compote Recipe

 A pot of red berry mixture is boiling, creating bubbles and foam on the surface.

-Place over medium-low heat and bring to a simmer, stirring regularly.
+Step 2: Place over medium-low heat and bring to a simmer, stirring regularly.

 A close-up of a spoon holding chunky red raspberry sauce above a pot filled with the same sauce.

-Simmer for 8-10 minutes until the raspberries thicken
+Step 3: Simmer until the raspberries thicken

 Note